 |Exchange Rules||These contracts are listed with, and subject to, the rules and regulations of CME.|

 Australian Dollar Facts

 Australia’s notes are printed on polymer and have features that make it difficult to counterfeit.
 Australian dollar futures allow traders to assess value against the U.S. dollar, as well as the opportunity to address risk from currency fluctuations in other foreign trade markets.

 Currency rates are determined by a one base currency quoted in relation to a different currency.
 Major currencies that are traded are floating.
 Central bank monetary policies can affect the value of currency.
 The Reserve Bank of Australia regulates monetary policy for its currency.
 For instance, low interest rates dictated as policy can be bearish for currency value because new money is being pumped into the market.
 This is unappealing to foreign investors because returns yield those low interest rates.
 In contrast, high interest rates set as policy are bullish and appealing to foreign investors because of high interest yields from the returns.
 Currency values can be also be affected by the nation’s current account balance.
 An excess or influx in the balance is considered to be bullish, while a deficit or drainage is considered to be bearish.
 Economic stability and investment in the country also help strengthen currency values because international investors are likely to buy into that country’s favorable markets

 Last updated September 2015

 Recent Posts on the Australian Dollar

-- Trade Spotlight: Futures (Australian Dollar) (1/9/2018) - This is a sample entry from Don DeBartolo’s email newsletter, Trade Spotlight: Futures, published on Monday, January 8, 2018.
-There is a trade opportunity based on a Trend Line breakout in the Australian Dollar futures market.
+- Trade Spotlight: Futures – Australian Dollar Breakout (1/9/2018)- There is a trade opportunity based on a Trend Line breakout in the Australian Dollar futures market.
 The March 2018 contract closed below the lower Trend Line today.
 The Trend Seeker is up at the moment, though with a weak ranking.
 The MACD indicator, another trend indicator, appears to be shifting bearish.
 The Stochastic indicator… Read more.